Comparative analysis of critical regions: The renormalized quark-meson model under Polyakov loop, quark back-reaction, and vector interaction effects: Results and Discussion

-~The total size of 90.94 MeV on the $T$ axis (with large stretching of 41.1 MeV below the $T_{\cep}$ ) for the PQMVT-I model contour with no quark back reaction,~is almost double of its $\mu$ axis total size of 46.19 MeV and the width of contour gets successively narrower and more compressed in the temperature direction as one goes below the CEP in the Fig.3(a) of Ref.~\cite{schafwag12}.~In comparison to the QMVT model,~the significantly enhanced critical region with a relatively compressed width for the PQMVT-I model was attributed to the observations that the 1) Polyakov loop modifies the quark determinant mostly at moderate chemical potentials and 2) PQMVT model CEP is placed at significantly higher $T_{\cep}=90$ MeV whereas the CEP in both the QMVT and PQMVT models gets located at larger chemical potentials around $280–285$ MeV \cite{schafwag12}.~The PQMVT model contour of a successively decreasing width below its $T_{\cep}$,~has a larger neck like narrow structure because the curvature of the first order transition line below the CEP ($\mu_{\cep},T_{\cep}$)=(283,90) MeV is quite large,~in the Fig.3(a) of Ref.~\cite{schafwag12},~as the 90 MeV of large temperature has to decreases to $T\simeq0$ in the span of the chemical potential difference of only $(\mu_{0}-\mu_{\cep})=299.54-283=16.54$ MeV when the first order transition line hits the highest $\mu_{0}=299.56$ MeV when $T\simeq0$ on the chemical potential axis.~Note that since the total $T$ axis contour size of the 46.3 MeV,~is only 9.9 MeV larger than the $\mu$ axis total contour size of 36.4 MeV,~the RPQM-I model $R_{q}=2$ contour (for no quark back reaction) looks more symmetrical,~smoother and its narrowing below the CEP is quite small in the Fig.~\ref{fig7b} when one compares it with the RQM model $R_{q}=2$ contour for the $m_{\sigma}=400$ MeV in the Fig.~\ref{fig5b}.~In contrast to the PQMVT-I model contour also,~the RPQM-I model contour being significantly smaller in the $T$ direction,~looks smooth and more symmetrical where narrow bending is absent below its $T_{\cep}$ because the curvature of the first order transition line below the CEP ($\mu_{\cep},T_{\cep}$)=(237.8,104.23) MeV is noticeably smaller,~in the Fig.~\ref{fig7a},~as about the 104 MeV of temperature (though large) has to decreases to $T\simeq0$ in a significantly larger span of the chemical potential difference $(\mu_{0}-\mu_{\cep})=301.2-237.8\simeq63.4$ MeV when the first order transition line hits the highest $\mu_{0}=301.2$ MeV when $T\simeq0$ on the chemical potential axis.
+The total size of 90.94 MeV along the $T$-axis (with a large extension of 41.1 MeV below $T_{\cep}$) for the PQMVT-I model contour with no quark back-reaction is nearly double its $\mu$-axis total size of 46.19 MeV.
+Furthermore, the width of the contour becomes successively narrower and more compressed in the temperature direction below the CEP in Fig.~3(a) of Ref.~\cite{schafwag12}.
+Compared to the QMVT model, the significantly enhanced critical region with a relatively compressed width for the PQMVT-I model was attributed to the observations that (1) the Polyakov loop modifies the quark determinant mostly at moderate chemical potentials, and (2) the PQMVT-I model CEP is located at a significantly higher temperature ($T_{\cep}=90$ MeV), whereas the CEP in both the QMVT and PQMVT models is positioned at larger chemical potentials around $280$--$285$ MeV~\cite{schafwag12}.
+The PQMVT model contour, with its successively decreasing width below $T_{\cep}$, exhibits a pronounced, neck-like narrow structure.
+This features originates from the large curvature of the first-order transition line below the CEP $(\mu_{\cep}, T_{\cep}) = (283, 90)$ MeV in Fig.~3(a) of Ref.~\cite{schafwag12}, as the high temperature of 90 MeV must drop to $T \simeq 0$ within a narrow chemical potential span of only $(\mu_{0}-\mu_{\cep}) = 299.54 - 283 = 16.54$ MeV before the first-order transition line reaches its maximum value of $\mu_{0}=299.54$ MeV at $T \simeq 0$ along the chemical potential axis.~Note that since the total $T$-axis contour size of 46.3 MeV is only 9.9 MeV larger than the $\mu$-axis total contour size of 36.4 MeV, the RPQM-I model $R_{q}=2$ contour (for no quark back-reaction) looks more symmetric and smoother.
+Its narrowing below the CEP in Fig.~\ref{fig7b} is quite small when compared to the RQM model $R_{q}=2$ contour for $m_{\sigma}=400$ MeV in Fig.~\ref{fig5b}.
+Furthermore, in contrast to the PQMVT-I model contour, the RPQM-I model contour is significantly smaller in the $T$ direction, appearing smooth and more symmetric with no narrow bending below its $T_{\cep}$.
+This difference arises because the curvature of the first-order transition line below the CEP $(\mu_{\cep}, T_{\cep}) = (237.8, 104.23)$ MeV is noticeably smaller in Fig.~\ref{fig7a}; here, the relatively high temperature of approximately 104 MeV must decrease to $T \simeq 0$ over a significantly larger chemical potential span of $(\mu_{0}-\mu_{\cep}) = 301.2 - 237.8 \simeq 63.4$ MeV before the first-order transition line reaches its maximum value of $\mu_{0}=301.2$ MeV at $T \simeq 0$ along the chemical potential axis.